Ultimate Fort Mill Real Estate Investing Guide for 2026

 Income Levels

-Residents’ income stats are scrutinized by every ‘business to consumer’ (B2C) business to uncover their customers.
-Buy and Hold landlords investigate the median household and per capita income for specific segments of the market in addition to the area as a whole.
-When the income levels are increasing over time, the community will likely provide reliable tenants and accept higher rents and gradual raises.
+Population's income levels are examined by any ‘business to consumer' (B2C) company to uncover their clients.
+Buy and Hold landlords investigate the median household and per capita income for specific pieces of the community in addition to the community as a whole.
+Growth in income indicates that tenants can pay rent on time and not be frightened off by gradual rent escalation.

 Number of New Jobs Created